-If a concerned party expresses to a SIOP Ombudsperson an interest in pursuing informal resolution, that can potentially take a range of forms, including but not limited to:
+If a concerned party expresses to a SIOP Ombuds an interest in pursuing informal resolution, that can potentially take a range of forms, including but not limited to:

-- Communicate concerns verbally to the alleged offender(s) either a concerned party or Ombudsperson can verbally advise the alleged offender(s) that their behavior is unwelcomed and must cease.
-The Ombudsperson can provide a copy of this policy to the alleged offender(s).
-If requested, the Ombudsperson can make every effort to protect the identity of the concerned party, to the extent feasible. - Communicate concerns in writing to the alleged offender(s) either a concerned party or Ombudsperson can issue a written statement to the alleged offender(s) informing them that their behavior is unwelcomed and must cease.
-The Ombudsperson can provide a copy of this policy to the alleged offender(s).
-If requested, the Ombudsperson can make every effort to protect the identity of the concerned party, to the extent feasible. - Facilitate a conversation among all parties at the request and consent of a concerned party, the SIOP Ombudsperson can assist in scheduling and facilitating a conversation among all parties involved, attempting to bring them to a mutual resolution of the matter.
+- Communicate concerns verbally to the alleged offender(s) With permission from the concerned individual, the Ombuds may ask to meet with the alleged offender to discuss the concerns and consider ways that it may be addressed.
+The Ombuds can provide a copy of this policy to the alleged offender(s).
+If requested, the Ombuds can make every effort to protect the identity of the concerned party, to the extent feasible. - Communicate concerns in writing to the alleged offender(s) The Ombuds may assist the concerned party with composing a written statement to the alleged offender that describes the details of the event(s), how it affected them, and what the concerned party would like to see done.
+The Ombuds can provide a copy of this policy to the alleged offender(s).
+If requested, the Ombuds can make every effort to protect the identity of the concerned party, to the extent feasible. - Facilitate a conversation among all parties at the request and consent of a concerned party, the SIOP Ombuds can assist in scheduling and facilitating a conversation among all parties involved, attempting to bring them to a mutual resolution of the matter.